2003-2008 Honda Pilot

 The dash redesign didn't change the basic layout of the various systems, but it did change the removal and replacement process.
 We'll hit the high points for each, but when you order your new stereo from Crutchfield, we'll include a free MasterSheet that provides detailed, step-by-step instructions on replacing the stereo equipment in your Pilot.
 We'll also give you a very nice discount on the wiring harness you need to connect your new receiver to the car's wiring.

-Depending on how your Pilot is equipped, you'll lose features like factory XM capability, the factory subwoofer, factory navigation, and DVD entertainment when you replace the factory radio.
-All of these things can be restored, not to mention improved, with the right aftermarket receiver.
+Replacing the factory radio means losing (if present to begin with) factory features like satellite radio, navigation, and DVD entertainment.
+You can get all or most of them back (and better than ever) with the right aftermarket receiver.
 One of our Crutchfield Advisors will be happy to help you choose the right single-DIN (2" tall) or double-DIN (4" tall) receiver for your needs.

 Just a note before you start: In order to unlock the factory radio after the battery has been reconnected, you will need the radio security code.
 If you can't find the code, the radio must be unlocked at a dealership.
 The owner's manual is usually a good place to start.